alexnederlof/Jasper-report-maven-plugin/README.md

 This maven compiles Jasper files to the target directory.

-# 👋 This plugin is up for adoption
-I've not used this plugin myself in years, so I'd like to hand this project over to people who actually use it.
-If you are interested, please open an issue to reach me. - Alex
+👋 This plugin is no longer maintained by me, but @Postremus is continuing the project over at https://github.com/pro-crafting/Jasper-report-maven-plugin.
+If you're an active user, please switch over to that version for continued updates.

 Motivation
 ----------